CtrlK

 Specificity

-It names the domain (creating joelclaw skills) and mentions some attributes ('repo-canonical, symlinked, git-tracked, slogged'), but these are jargon-heavy qualifiers rather than multiple concrete actions.
-The actual actions are limited to 'create new skills'.
+It names the domain (creating joelclaw skills) and describes some qualities ('repo-canonical, symlinked, git-tracked, slogged'), but these are jargon-heavy descriptors rather than concrete actions.
+It doesn't list multiple distinct actions like 'create file, symlink to directory, register in git, log creation'.

 2 / 3